uba/tathu/docs/sphinx/contextualization.rst

     :width: 600
     :alt: CS and spatio-temporal behavior.

-    doc-me!
+    CS and spatio-temporal behavior.

 .. figure:: https://github.com/uba/tathu/raw/master/docs/sphinx/img/goes16-cs-example.gif
     :target: https://github.com/uba/tathu/raw/master/docs/sphinx/img/goes16-cs-example.gif
     :width: 300
     :alt: GOES16 example.

-    doc-me!
+    GOES-16 satellite imagery showing the evolution of a CS.

-**The general steps involved for automatic monitoring the CS are:**
+The general steps involved for automatic monitoring the CS are:

 .. figure:: https://github.com/uba/tathu/raw/master/docs/sphinx/img/tracking-methodology-en.jpg
     :target: https://github.com/uba/tathu/raw/master/docs/sphinx/img/tracking-methodology-en.jpg
     :width: 800
     :alt: Tracking methodology.

-    doc-me!
+    Tracking and Analysis methodology.

 * **Observation**: data acquisition from specific instrumentation.
 For example, digital images obtained from satellites of geostationary or polar orbit, measurements of meteorological RADAR, among other sources;
 * **Detection**: step to identify the objects of interest existing in the observed data.
 In the specific case of digital images, the use of different processing techniques can be considered, such as: thresholding, segmentation, classification, filters, among others.